Mela13076/web103_finalproject/milestones/milestone2.md

 ### 1. What went well during this unit?

 Agreed on design decisions quickly and were able to split the work efficiently.
+We also had a short and concise meeting.

 ### 2. What were some challenges your group faced in this unit?